Skip to main content

 -H "Authorization: Bearer YOUR_API_KEY"

-Ready Response
+Ready response

 When the upload is ready, the response includes the assetId and file metadata: